 - 1. Go to the Portal. - 2.
 Click the "Online Handbooks" link in the upper left "Providers" box. - 3.
-Select a program and service area.
-(Both of these fields are required.) - 4.
 Click on the "Updates and Handbooks" link.
+(This link is below the three drop-down menus.)

 Other Business Enhancements on the Portal